metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 Jonathan Taylor pops off yet again for big yardage.

 **Arizona covers if**
-their defense truly makes a concerted effort to limit Indy's ground game, forcing the Colts to rely on Carson Wentz to matriculate the ball down the field.
+their defense truly makes a concerted effort to limit Indy's ground game, forcing the Colts to rely on Carson Wentz to matriculate the ball down the field
+\- AND -
+the Cardinals can force some turnovers by regularly hectoring Wentz.
+Indianapolis' offensive line is ravaged by COVID, which will make pass protection an issue for Indy.

 ***